crystal-lang/crystal-website/_posts/success_stories/2024-05-20-lavinmq-understanding-code.md

 Before closing, we’d like to note that 84codes is not only responsible for numerous improvements to the standard library: 84codes is also the main sponsor supporting the development of Crystal.
 In order to push the limits of the language even further, at the time of writing they are supporting a large effort to improve [the parallel execution](https://crystal-lang.org/2024/02/09/84codes-manas-mt/) of Crystal programs.
 Perhaps the next version of LavinMQ will push the limits even further with the help of the Crystal Team!

-{% include components/testimonial-profile.html handle="carl" role="CEO, 84codes" %}
+{% include components/testimonial-profile.html handle="carlhoerberg" role="CEO, 84codes" %}

 > Crystal uniquely balances readability and performance.
 Moreover, we are able to boost our application performance by being able to understand the underlying code that runs our application.